atanaspam/homekube-terraform/README.md

 ### Networking

 I am using PfSense as my router and firerwall.
 Therefore the networking prerequisites are documented for PfSense specifically.
-Aditionally this automation assumes a certain IP range (`10.1.4.0/24`) is available and routable.
-You might need to adjust that depending on your network.
+Aditionally this automation assumes a `/24` subnet of your choice is available and routable.

 See: [Network config](docs/pfsense.md)

 ### Hypervisor